miawgogo/Reddit-Read/README.md

-redditspeak
+Redditspeak
 ===========

-An python scrip that reads a reddit self. post using espeak
+A python script that reads a reddit self. post using espeak

-dependencies
+Dependencies
 ===
-* espek
+* espeak
-* Butiful Soup 4
+* Beautifulsoup 4

 Todo
 ===
-* Add Comandline arguements
+* Add Command arguments
 * Remove the need for a text file
-* fix error in some posts
+* Fix error caused by some posts